IsmaelGC24/Parcial3-EDA1/README.md

 The corresponding results and time will be saved automatically in /results/.

-# Documentation
+## Documentation

-The documentation (report/Informe.pdf) includes:
+The documentation (report/Documentacion.Parcial3.pdf) includes:

-Problem description and objectives
+- Problem description and objectives

-BFS and Dijkstra pseudocode
+- BFS and Dijkstra pseudocode

-Comparison of complexities
+- Comparison of complexities

-Experimental results table
+- Experimental results in console

-Conclusions on algorithm selection
+- Conclusions on algorithm selection

-Explanation of tiempos.csv format
+- Explanation of tiempos.csv format

-Acknowledgment of AI-assisted development